thefactremains/zeronsd-quickstart/README.md

 ## Status

 * This is *very much* alpha software.
-* Deployment options are currently Source, Cargo, and Docker.
-* This may end up integrated into ZeroTier 2.0, but for now, it is segregated to allow us to iterate and learn as quickly as possible.
+* This may end up integrated into ZeroTier 2.0, but for now, it is segregated to allow us to iterate quickly.
 * Here be Dragons.

 ## Conceptual Prerequisites